sodadata/docs/soda/new-documentation.md

 #### March 22, 2022

-* New documentation for the beta release of <a href="https://docs.soda.io/soda-core/overview.html" target="_blank">Soda Core </a>, a free, open-source, command-line tool that enables you to use the Soda Checks Language (Beta) to turn user-defined input into aggregated SQL queries.
+* New documentation for the beta release of [Soda Core]({% link soda-core/overview-main.md %}), a free, open-source, command-line tool that enables you to use the Soda Checks Language (Beta) to turn user-defined input into aggregated SQL queries.
-* New documentation for the beta release of <a href="https://docs.soda.io/soda-cl/soda-cl-overview.html" target="_blank">SodaCL</a>, a domain-specific language you can use to define Soda Checks in a checks YAML file.
+* New documentation for the beta release of [SodaCL]({% link soda-cl/soda-cl-overview.md %}), a domain-specific language you can use to define Soda Checks in a checks YAML file.

 #### February 15, 2022